thisyearnofear/togedda/contracts/README.md

 # Imperfect Form Prediction Market Contracts

-This directory contains the smart contracts for the Imperfect Form prediction market functionality, designed specifically for the Farcaster mini app environment and CELO mainnet deployment.
+This directory contains the smart contracts for the Imperfect Form prediction market functionality, designed specifically for the Farcaster mini app environment with multi-chain deployment support.

 ## Contract Overview

-### ImperfectFormPredictionMarket.sol
+### ImperfectFormPredictionMarketV2Fixed.sol ✅ **CURRENT ACTIVE CONTRACT**

 The main prediction market contract that handles: